Signs of a data project gone wrong

 3. Scope is too broad

-Smart meters promise a lot: Instant insight on energy efficiency, demand balancing, realtime billing, saving Earth.
+Smart meters promised a lot: Instant insight on energy efficiency, demand balancing, realtime billing, saving Planet Earth.

 What signals do you look for to keep a project on track?